Buttery chicken breasts lounging in the smooth rich flavour of a mustard and cream sauce ….

 Kosher or sea salt and freshly ground pepper

-2 tablespoons (30 mL) fresh Italian parsley, fresh tarragon, or fresh thyme, finely chopped
+2 tablespoons (30 mL) fresh Italian parsley, tarragon, or thyme, finely chopped

 Garnish: extra fresh chopped herbs